• Skip to primary navigation

 Enchilada Sauce – Use store bought Verde Enchilada Sauce, it will be a green sauce, not red.

 Corn Tortillas – use yellow or white corn tortillas, both will work.
+But I will say that yellow corn tortillas have a little more flavor!
 Just make sure you prep them before trying to roll with the chicken filling.

 Sour Cream – use full fat sour cream in this recipe, a fat free sour cream is more susceptible to curdling in the oven.